TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

 mechanism: if so, you can replace the :attr:`importer` attribute of the :class:`DictConfigurator` or its superclass, the :class:`BaseConfigurator` class.
-However, you need to be careful because of the way functions are accessed from classes via descriptors.
-If you are using a Python callable to do your imports, and you want to define it at class level rather than instance level, you need to wrap it with :func:`staticmethod`.
+However, you need to be careful because of the way functions are accessed kutoka classes via descriptors.
+If you are using a Python callable to do your imports, and you want to define it at kundi level rather than instance level, you need to wrap it with :func:`staticmethod`.
 For example::

-   from importlib import import_module from logging.config import BaseConfigurator
+   kutoka importlib agiza import_module kutoka logging.config agiza BaseConfigurator

    BaseConfigurator.importer = staticmethod(import_module)